kibrq/sd-practice/README.md

 # XCV

 Use WASD to move.
 Press `I` to open inventory.
+Use W/S to scroll and mouse to equip/unequip items.
+One can not equip two or more items of the same type or more than 5 items total.

 Press a combination of HJKL keys and then SPACE to cast a spell:

-* `J` - Fireball spell
+* `J` - Fireball spell: releases a fireball with auto-guidance which targets the closest enemy.
-* `HJKL` - Chain lightning
+* `HJKL` - Chain lightning: confuses the nearest weak enemy(all mobs except dragons are considered weak).
-* `HH` - Heal spell
+* `HH` - Heal spell: heals the hero with `level * 10` hp.
-* `L` - Speed boost spell
+* `L` - Speed boost spell: doubles the hero speed for 2 seconds.
-* `ZXC` - Enter WTF mode: 2x speed, no cooldowns, single-key spells
+* `ZXC` - Enter/exit WTF mode: 2x speed, no cooldowns, single-key spells.

-In WTF mode speed is increased and all cooldowns are set to zero.

 ### Run game